Tour Guide

 The Case for a Guide

-The Arc de Triomphe is a monument most visitors photograph from across the Champs-Élysées but never truly read — each sculpted surface and carved frieze carries a specific military and political message that a guide decodes in sequence.
+The Arc de Triomphe is a monument most visitors photograph from across the Champs-Élysées but never actually read — every carved surface commemorates a specific campaign, and a guide turns that stone shorthand back into a story you can follow in sequence.

 Tips for Visitors